top of page

 Because Kumano Kodo is a sacred pilgrimage route, wild camping is not allowed.

 However, there are a couple of official campgrounds along the route and it is possible to walk the trail and camp.
-You will have to carry your tent and gear and also some food (mostly for day 3).
+You will have to carry your tent and gear and also some food.
 The trail is well marked and the Tanabe City Tourism Bureau has an amazing website with every map you could possibly need.

 kumano kodo hike nakahechi